GRE Success Story - How to improve your GRE score from 299 to 320+?

 Lessons learned from the first score:

 1. Developing my own cheat sheet and watch-out list helped me in getting past 165-mark in quant.
-Marking weak problems and revisiting those on regular basis helped me a lot.
+Marking weak problems and revisiting those on a regular basis helped me a lot.
 Also, I redid those again 1 day before the exam.
 It helped.

 2. Don’t stress yourself for learning more and more vocab.
 Good vocab always helps.
 But ETS tests contextual reading.
 I wasted a lot of time memorizing words.